End localisation of environment changes in a batch file. Pass variables from one batch file to another.

 By putting ENDLOCAL & SET commands on a single line you are able to SET a variable just before the localisation is ended by the ENDLOCAL command.

-commands may be added to pass multiple variables, just prefix each with an &
+Multiple SET commands can be added to pass multiple variables, just prefix each with an &

 Be aware that any trailing spaces will be added to the variables value.

-In these examples we have used the variable names _return1, _return2 etc, but you can use any names for the return variables, even re-use the exact same variable name inside and outside the ENDLOCAL command (SET _price=%_price%)
+In these examples we have used the variable names _return1, _return2 etc, and quoted all the assignments.
+You can of course use any names for the return variables, even re-use the exact same variable name inside and outside the ENDLOCAL command (SET _price=%_price%)

 ENDLOCAL is an internal command.